CodingItWrong/outsidein.dev/docs/exercise-intro.md

 # Exercise Intro

 To see Outside-In TDD in action, we're going to walk through creating a few features in a simple frontend application.
 We'll build an app for rating dishes at restaurants.
 We'll call it Opinion Ate.
+Note that we won't get anywhere near finishing the app as part of this guide: we'll only get it started.

 There are actually two different versions of the tutorial: one using React, and one using Vue.js.
 These are two of the most popular frontend frameworks right now.
 If you have experience in frontend development you've likely used one of the two.
 We're doing two different tutorials because, although the principles of unit testing are the same for both, the details of how to write unit tests for them are different enough that it's helpful to see examples in the framework you use.
 (Fortunately, we will be using the same E2E testing tool, Cypress, and our E2E tests for the two applications are almost identical!)